Outline of Earth sciences

 The following outline is provided as an overview of and topical guide to Earth science:

 Earth science – all-embracing term for the sciences related to the planet Earth.
 It is also known as geoscience, the geosciences or the Earthquake sciences, and is arguably a special case in planetary science, the Earth being the only known life-bearing planet.

 Earth science is a branch of the physical sciences which is a part of the natural sciences.
 It in turn has many branches.

 Earth's spheres

 Ecosphere – there are many subsystems that make up the natural environment (the planetary ecosystem or "ecosphere") of the Earth.
 Many of the subsystems are characterized as "spheres", coinciding with the shape of the planet.
 The four spheres (for which most of the other spheres are a subtype of) are the atmosphere, the biosphere, the hydrosphere and the geosphere.
+Earth's ecosphere lies it self within the heliosphere (the Sun's astrosphere).
 Listed roughly from outermost to innermost the named spheres of the Earth are: